brucemack/brucemack.github.io/ampersand/index.md

 above.

-Even though the audio streams were significantly out of phase and switched back and forth nearly 120 times during the 2 minute clip, there are no significant voter-related audio artifacts in the recording.
+Even though the audio streams were significantly out of phase and switched back and forth nearly 120 times during the 2 minute clip, to my ear it's hard to detect any voter-related artifacts in the recording.
+I'm guessing the repeater connoisseurs may be able to hear a defect or two ...

 ### How Robust is Cross-Correlation?